Kent Trading Standards Checked Scheme

 • Treat each business individually and with respect.

-• Provide our service with reasonable care and skill and within reasonable timescales but time shall not be of essence of the contract.
+• Provide our service with reasonable care and skill and within reasonable timescales but time shall not be of essence for our performance under this agreement.

 11. Additional Membership Benefits